Q3 2025 ePulse

 Call to Action

-The goal of this newsletter is to be a resource for all alumni; for not only the business of SEAA but also the social connection of our social fraternity.
+The goal of this newsletter is to be a resource for all alumni; for not only the business of SEAA but also, the social connection of our social fraternity.
 To that end, more diverse content is better.
 Do you have a hobby that you want to write about?
-I bet another alumni wants to hear your opinions on it.
+I bet another alumni wants to hear your opinions.
 Did something worth announcing happen in your life that you want to tell us all about?
-Do you want to advertise your small business?
+Do you want to advertise your business?
 In the same vein, if you have feedback about the E-pulse, then we want to hear it.
-Just like with interesting content, an enjoyable reading experience reinforces the purpose of this newsletter.
+Broad-based content and an enjoyable reading experience reinforces the purpose of this newsletter, to keep us connected.
 We want to engage with you all.

 Email us at SEAApresident@gmail.com or atriner@gmail.com